podcasts

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool searches indexed podcast episodes by keyword or show name and returns GUIDs needed for transcript retrieval.
-It is specific with a verb-resource combination and distinguishes itself from siblings like get_latest_episodes and get_transcript.
+The description clearly states the tool's action ('Search indexed podcast episodes'), specifies the input method ('by keyword or show name'), and explicitly mentions the return value ('show/episode GUIDs needed for transcript retrieval').
+This distinguishes it from siblings like get_latest_episodes (no search) and search_episodes_by_topic (topic-based search).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.